PhilippeD31/SimpleTools4QGIS/README.md

-# Simple tools -- Outils simples
+# Simple tools -- Couteau suisse pour QGIS
 **A plugin for QGIS**
 A collection of simple tools for QGIS :
 -- Categorized style from CSV